Necessary and sufficient conditions for the identifiability of isolated loops: Introduction

 In \cite{van_den_hof_identification_2013} it was assumed that all nodes were excited and measured.
 As a result, an input-output matrix of the network, denoted $T(z)$, can be defined, which can always be identified from these data.
 The network identifiability question is then whether the network matrix, denoted $G(z)$ (whose elements are the transfer functions relating the nodes) can be recovered from this closed-loop transfer matrix $T(z)$.
 The paper \cite{van_den_hof_identification_2013} was followed by a flurry of contributions, in which the assumptions (all nodes are excited and measured) were progressively relaxed, and in which a range of new objectives were defined.
 Roughly speaking, these ranged from identification of the whole network (i.e. all elements of $G(z)$) to identification of some specific part of the network (a row of $G(z)$, for example), and to identification of a single element of $G(z)$ \cite{van_den_hof_identification_2013, gevers_identifiability_2017, dankers_identification_2016, legat_local_2020, weerts_identifiability_2018, weerts_single_2018, everitt_empirical_2018, gevers_practical_2018}.
 As for the assumptions on the signals, up to 2019, all contributions on the topic of identifiability of the network matrix $G(z)$ assumed that either all nodes were excited, or all nodes were measured.
 A typical question would be: given that all nodes are excited, which nodes must be measured in order to identify the whole network?
 Or its dual version for the case where all nodes are measured.

 Whatever the objective, the identifiability conditions were typically expressed as conditions on the rank of submatrices of the input-output transfer matrix $T(z)$.
-Such conditions are fragile and not always easy to verify.
 A major step forward was accomplished in \cite{bazanellaIdentifiabilityDynamicalNetworks2017, hendrickxIdentifiabilityDynamicalNetworks2019}, where the identifiability conditions were expressed in terms of properties of the associated graph, i.e. in terms of the topology of the network.
 This is a lot easier to check and to interpret than checking for the rank of transfer matrices.
 It required the introduction of the notion of {\it generic identifiability}, in order to cope with the possibility that a submatrix might drop in rank on a thin subset of the parameter space.
 In \cite{hendrickxIdentifiabilityDynamicalNetworks2019} the assumption on the signals is that all nodes are excited but not all nodes are measured, the standard assumption (or its dual) until 2019, as stated above.

 The first identifiability results for networks where not all nodes are excited AND not all nodes are measured were presented in \cite{Bazanella2019}.
 That paper first provided a necessary condition for identifiability of any network: each node must be either excited or measured, at least one node must be excited and at least one node measured.
 The paper \cite{Bazanella2019} also presented identifiability conditions for two special classes of networks, namely trees and loops.
 For a tree, it provided a necessary and sufficient condition for identifiability.
 For the identifiability of an isolated loop, two sets of sufficient conditions were derived.
 However, a necessary and sufficient condition remained elusive.
 Simple examples showed that these two sets of sufficient conditions were not necessary.